Lash Business Start-Up Guide: Everything You Need to Launch Successfully

 - Underpricing to get clients: You'll attract price-sensitive clients who complain about cost and don't value quality

-- Not accounting for refunds/complaints: Budget for 5–10% of clients requesting refunds or adjustments
+- Not accounting for refunds/complaints: Budget for 5 to 10% of clients requesting refunds or adjustments

 Step 8: Build Your Client Base